dtao/PhilosopherDeveloper/source/posts/common-mistakes-in-tech-interviews.markdown

 in person you probably don't need to be so worried about filtering out *bad* candidates.
 By the in-person interview a better use of your time is trying to identify *great* candidates.

-Remember the point of filtering.
-It's to reduce the set of options to a manageable size, not to make a final decision.
-When have you ever made a truly *great* decision by eliminating options until you were only left with one?

 I think of it a bit like exploring a cave with hidden treasure.
 The goal is to explore as much of the cave as possible, to find all the treasure you can.
 When